Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Abstract

 \section{Abstract}

-\textbf{Objective}: To improve prediction of Chronic Kidney Disease (CKD) progression to End Stage Renal Disease (ESRD) using machine learning (ML) and deep learning (DL) models applied to an integrated clinical and claims dataset of varying observation windows, supported by explainable AI (XAI) to enhance interpretability and reduce bias.
+\textbf{Objective}: To improve prediction of Chronic Kidney Disease progression to End Stage Renal Disease using machine learning and deep learning models applied to integrated clinical and claims data with varying observation windows, supported by explainable AI to enhance interpretability and reduce bias.

-\textbf{Materials and Methods}: We utilized data about 10,326 CKD patients, combining their clinical and claims information from 2009 to 2018.
-Following data preprocessing, cohort identification, and feature engineering, we evaluated multiple statistical, ML and DL models using data extracted from five distinct observation windows.
-Feature importance and Shapley value analysis were employed to understand key predictors.
-Models were tested for robustness, clinical relevance, misclassification errors and bias issues.
+\textbf{Materials and Methods}: We utilized data from 10,326 CKD patients, combining clinical and claims information from 2009-2018.
+After preprocessing, cohort identification, and feature engineering, we evaluated multiple statistical, ML and DL models using five distinct observation windows.
+Feature importance and SHAP analysis were employed to understand key predictors.
+Models were tested for robustness, clinical relevance, misclassification patterns, and bias.